For those left behind after a death, coping can be very difficult.

 I help people plan their funeral by making a home visit and discussing all aspects of the funeral with the person or persons concerned.
 I write a service based on our discussions and e-mail it across.
 Any necessary changes are made, and the final version can be used at the funeral – whether or not I conduct the service.

 Especially during COVID-19, people have been forced into a Direct Cremation, which does not allow grieving or proper closure.
-Or they have an unsatisfactory funeral service, with maximum ten mourners.
-A lot of people have chosen to complement these by a Memorial Service or Celebration of Life or Scattering of Ashes at a later date.
+Or they have an unsatisfactory funeral service, with fewer mourners permitted than they would have wanted.
+A lot of people have chosen to complement these by a Memorial Service or Celebration of Life or Scattering of Ashes at a later date, often on an anniversary.
 These are something I can help with and will be pleased to discuss with you.